 The Wailing (2016)

 Hollywood horror movies rarely shoot for "epic," content with scaring up a storm with micro-budgets and single locations.
 South Korean director Na Hong-jin does not suffer from the same apprehension.
-The Wailing is a masterpiece of mood, 156 minutes of every horror trope imaginable, drenched in mythology we foreigners may not entirely understand.
+The Wailing is a masterpiece of mood, 156 minutes of every horror trope imaginable winding its way through a dense mystery, drenched in mythology we foreigners may not entirely understand.
 That's fine: The movie's plot, a streak of murderers that may or may not have been perpetrated by demons, tows the viewer through the foggiest moments with one visceral pleasure after another.